Max Planck Institute of Immunobiology and Epigenetics: Biological Physics

 to study biomolecular interactions in mammalian cells.

+Developmental Epigenetics

+The Department of Developmental Epigenetics is headed by Nicola Iovino and wants to unravels the mechanisms that regulate epigenetic reprogramming of gametes, germline epigenetic inheritance, and de novo establishment of epigenetic memory by using Drosophila melanogaster early embryo as a model system.

 Management

 The Management Board of the MPI comprises elected scientific members of the Max Planck Society.
 These serve a dual function as co-directors of the institute and as department heads.
 The managing directorship rotates every three years among these co-directors.
 Currently, the Management Board (Kollegium) comprises the following members: